Books & More for Santa Cruz Readers...

 Delectable.
 For those who relish font variety but cringe at typographic promiscuity, here's a tonic.
 Garfield has a gift for pedagogy without pedantry; his book conveys a great deal of information without bogging down.
 The book's design supports his text admirably.
 The illustrations are crisp, and detailed discussions of a ...
 [Read more]

-Posted by curious on Jan.
+Posted on Jan.
 23, 2012

 Tags: non-fiction